 Q. I am currently doing a piece of course work on copper sulphate and how it acts on enzymes and I have found that it does not actually act as an inhibitor on the enzyme rennin - in fact it is an activator.
 I also have not been able to find any useful information on activators.
 Any help?Lee O'Brian

-Aquarium Copper Sulphate
+Copper Sulphate 10 pounds

-A. Don't blame me if this is wrong, but the theory I used for last year's course work ... the copper (2+) ions in the CuS04 solution combine with the thiol groups in enzymes, breaking the disulphide bonds that give the enzyme coil its shape.
+A. Don't blame me if this is wrong, but the theory I used for last year's course work ... the copper (2+) ions in the CuS04 solution combine with the thiol groups in enzymes, breaking the disulfide bonds that give the enzyme coil its shape.
 This results in ripples of distortion across the molecule to the active site, which is then altered so that the substrate no longer fits into it.Helen Carey

 A. Copper sulphate is a competitive inhibitor of the enzyme catalase.
 Catalase contains an iron haem group located in the center of a porphyrin ring which carries out the reaction.
 Adding copper sulphate displaces the iron from the center of the ring, as it has a higher stability constant (K stab).
 Thus, the iron which catalyses the overall reaction is removed and it cannot proceed.Neil Harrison